 What could potentially be more dangerous than Denver’s attack?
 How about the midfield.
 The Outlaws’ midfield combined for a total of 115 points during the regular season, and added another eight points against New York last weekend.
 Rochester will need to keep up with this group in transition if they hope to create a low-scoring game for the Outlaws.

-Player to Watch: Jeremy Sieverts has been one of the most exciting players to watch this season.
+: Jeremy Sieverts has been one of the most exciting players to watch this season.
 It seems like he’s always in front of the goal, ready to fire another shot.
 Sieverts finished the season as the league’s two-point goal leader, so if I were Rochester, I’d want to keep him inside the arc.

 The midfield is going to be a battle to the very end.
 Denver will likely have the offensive midfield advantage, with the consistency seen in Sieverts and Snider this season.
 However, the tough defensive play in transition and off the face-off will definitely give Rochester the power to combat the offensive play, seen during the regular season when Rochester led the league in 50-50 balls (469gb).